Leipzig: Economy

 The city is a location for automobile manufacturing by BMW and Porsche in large plants north of the city.
 In 2011 and 2012 DHL transferred the bulk of its European air operations from Brussels Airport to Leipzig/Halle Airport.
 Kirow Ardelt AG, the world market leader in breakdown cranes, is based in Leipzig.
 The city also houses the European Energy Exchange, the leading energy exchange in Central Europe.
 VNG – Verbundnetz Gas AG, one of Germany's large natural gas suppliers, is headquartered at Leipzig.
 In addition, inside its larger metropolitan area, Leipzig has developed an important petrochemical centre.

 Some of the largest employers in the area (outside of manufacturing) include software companies such as Spreadshirt and the various schools and universities in and around the Leipzig/Halle region.
 The University of Leipzig attracts millions of euros of investment yearly and celebrated its 600th birthday in 2009.

 Leipzig also benefits from world-leading medical research (Leipzig Heart Centre) and a growing biotechnology industry.
+Bio City Leipzig, established in 2003, is a biotechnology business incubator.

-Many bars, restaurants and stores in the downtown area are patronized by German and foreign tourists.
+Many bars, restaurants, and stores in the downtown area are patronized by German and foreign tourists.
 Leipzig Main Train Station is the location of a shopping mall.
 Leipzig is one of Germany's most visited cities with over 3 million overnight stays in 2017.

 In 2010, Leipzig was included in the top 10 cities to visit by The New York Times, and ranked 39th globally out of 289 cities for innovation in the 4th Innovation Cities Index published by Australian agency 2thinknow.
 In 2015, Leipzig have among the 30 largest German cities the third best prospects for the future.
 In recent years Leipzig has often been nicknamed the "Boomtown of eastern Germany" or "Hypezig".
 As of 2013 it had the highest rate of population growth of any German city.

 Companies with operations in or around Leipzig include: